kay-wong/kay-wong.github.io/_posts/2021-03-14-outreachy-internship-wrapup.md

 <br>

-I would love to work with a community with the same ideals for open source for social good, where I can continue to learn and grow.
+I would love to work with a community with the same ideals of open source for social good, where I can continue to learn and grow.
 Although my amazing Outreachy internship with the Wikimedia Foundation has come to an end, my journey in open source has just begun.
 <br>
 <br>
 <br>